On-Policy Policy Gradient Reinforcement Learning Without On-Policy Sampling: Discussion

 \section{Discussion}

-This work has shown that adaptive, off-policy sampling can be used to reduce sampling error in data collected throughout \RL{} training and improve the data efficiency of on-policy policy gradient algorithms.
-We have introduced an algorithm that scales adaptive off-policy sampling to continuous control \RL{} benchmarks and enables tracking of the changing on-policy distribution.
-By integrating this data collection procedure into the popular \PPO{} algorithm, the main conclusion of our analysis is that on-policy learning algorithms learn most efficiently with on-policy data, \textit{not} on-policy sampling.
+This work has shown that adaptive, off-policy sampling can reduce sampling error in data collected throughout RL training and increase the data efficiency of on-policy policy gradient algorithms.
 In this section, we discuss limitations of our work and present opportunities for future research.

-\PROPS{} builds upon the \ROS{} algorithm of \citet{zhong2022robust}.
-While \citet{zhong2022robust} focused on theoretical analysis and policy evaluation in small scale domains, we chose to focus on empirical analysis with policy learning in standard \RL{} benchmarks.
-An important direction for future work would be theoretical analysis of \PROPS{}, in particular whether \PROPS{} also enjoys the same faster convergence rate that was shown for \ROS{} relative to on-policy sampling.
+\textbf{Convergence of \textsc{PROPS}.} PROPS builds upon the ROS algorithm of \cite{zhong2022robust}.
+While \cite{zhong2022robust} focused on theoretical analysis and policy evaluation in low-dimensional domains, we chose to focus on empirical analysis with policy learning in standard RL benchmarks. {Proposition~\ref{proposition:adaptive} and previous convergence results by \citet{zhong2022robust} focus on tabular MDPs and provide conceptual grounding for PROPS, but this theory does not immediately extend to continuous MDPs.} An important direction for future work would be theoretical analysis of PROPS, in particular whether PROPS also enjoys the same faster convergence rate that was shown for ROS relative to on-policy sampling in continuous MDPs.